stanchan/clock-8001/README.md

 The clock can be controlled with the depili-clock-8001 companion module: https://github.com/bitfocus/companion-module-depili-clock-8001

+Features and configuration in greated detail can be found in the [getting started guide in wiki](https://gitlab.com/Depili/clock-8001/wikis/Getting-started).

 Developed in co-operation with Daniel Richert.

 ## Ready made raspberry pi images